Sands Hotel and Casino: Later history

 In 1968, Hughes stated that he intended to expand Sands into a 4,000-room resort, but his plans did not materialize.
 In 1980, Hughes' company, Summa Corporation, sold the Sands to the Pratt Corporation.

 Jack, Edward and Willian Pratt, said they would spend $40 million in renovating the Sands Hotel and expanding the rooms, casino and public area accommodations, but subsequently bought it back as they were unable to make a profit.
 MGM Grand, Inc. bought the hotel along with the neighboring Desert Inn in 1988 for a total of $167 million, and the property became known as the MGM Sands.
 The next year, MGM sold it for $110 million to Las Vegas Sands, a new company formed by the owners of The Interface Group, including Sheldon Adelson, Richard Katzeff, Ted Cutler, Irwin Chafetz and Jordan Shapiro.
 The same year, it was licensed by the Nevada Gaming Commission, and Adelson became a casino magnate.
-In the early 1990s, Adelson built the Sands Expo, a 1 e6ft2 convention centre.
+In 1990, Adelson built the Sands Expo, a 1 e6ft2 convention centre.
+In 1991, The Sands produced a VHS tape titled "Sands at a Glance," which showcased the hotel's services and amenities and was hosted by Marianne Marks.
+According to the VHS tape, one of the most popular games in the Sands casino was Blackjack.
+This VHS video can be found posted on YouTube.